Esther (1999 film): Plot

 The king's chamberlain Memuchan dies and King Ahasuerus mourns his loss.
 Esther requests to be received, but the king takes no heed.
 Haman comes and tells the king to govern once again, but the king takes no heed again.
 Esther leaves and believes she has lost the king's favor.
 The king then appoints Haman as lord chamberlain.
 The next day, Esther calls Haggai to her chambers and asks him what she should do to win back the king's favor.
 Haggai answers that she must be patient.
-Meanwhile, Mordechai once again refuses to bow to Haman.
+Meanwhile, Mordecai once again refuses to bow to Haman.
 Haman's wife Zeresh, family and servants tell him that Mordecai does not respect him.
 This further angers Haman, and they suggest he builds a gallows 50 cubits high to hang Mordecai upon.
 Haman then goes to the king and tells him a certain race of people wish to overthrow the king.
 The king, concerned, gives Haman his signet ring which gives him the right to decree a law that even the king cannot change.
 Haman sends a decree to all provinces that they should kill all Jews within their borders.
 On hearing this decree, Mordecai dresses himself in sackcloth and ashes and mourns outside the palace gates for several days and nights.
 Upon hearing this, Esther orders her servant, Hatach, to give Mordecai clothes.
 Mordecai refuses them and gives the letter of the decree to Esther, telling Esther to petition the king, although it is forbidden to go before the king without being called.
 Esther is reminded that if the king holds out his golden scepter, her life will be spared.
 Esther tells Mordecai to gather all the Jews and fast for three days on her behalf.
 After three days, she dresses in the royal robes of state and goes before the king.
 The king holds out his scepter, asks her petition, and promises her that it shall be granted.
 Esther invites Haman and the king to attend a banquet she has prepared in her quarters.
 At the banquet, the king again asks Esther her petition and request.
 Esther promises the king that she will tell him her petition if they return to the banquet once again the following day.

 That night, King Ahasuerus wakes up after having a nightmare, and not able to sleep, asks the royal eunuchs to read the chronicle.
 They discover that Mordecai was never rewarded for revealing the plot of Bigthan and Teresh.
 Haman comes to ask permission for the gallows, but the king asks what to do for a man the king wishes to honor.
 Haman believes that to refer to himself, and describes an ornate ceremonial parade through the city.
 He is then told to perform this in honor of Mordechai.
 The ceremony is completed, and Haman then returns to his house in shame and anger.